 • Data-poor suppliers may be replaced before the rule directly forces it.

-Large international brands are asking tier-one and tier-two suppliers for emissions data.
-They are also mapping polymer materials, metal components, supplier carbon data, and non-EU manufacturer reporting channels.
+Brands are asking tier-one and tier-two suppliers for auditable emissions data, not marketing slides.
+They are mapping polymer materials, metal components, supplier carbon data, and non-EU manufacturer reporting channels.

 Suppliers do not need a beautiful ESG slide deck.
 They need auditable information: